-> Both types of 401(k) are workplace plans, so you can invest in one only through your job.
-Typically, your company won’t run the plan itself; instead, it will hire an investment firm as an administrator.
-This firm will send you regular statements to tell you how your 401(k) is performing and how much money it contains.
+Both types of 401(k) are workplace plans, so you can invest in one only through your job.
+Typically, your company doesn’t run the plan itself.
+Instead, it hires an investment firm as an administrator.
+This firm sends you regular statements to tell you how your 401(k) is performing and how much money it contains.
 If you want to make any changes to your investments, you must call the firm or go through its website.

-> Pro tip: If your employer offers a 401(k), check out Blooom, an online robo-advisor that analyzes your retirement accounts.
+Pro tip: If your employer offers a 401(k), check out Blooom, an online robo-advisor that analyzes your retirement accounts.
 Simply connect your account, and you’ll quickly be able to see how you’re doing, including risk, diversification, and fees you’re paying.
 Plus, you’ll find the right funds to invest in for your situation.
 Sign up for a free Blooom analysis.

 The government offers these tax benefits for 401(k)s because it wants to encourage Americans to save for retirement.
 However, it doesn’t want them to squirrel away so much of their income before taxes that they end up paying no income tax at all.
 To prevent this, it sets limits on how much you can contribute to a 401(k) each year.

 For 2021, the maximum contribution amount is $19,500 for most workers.
 Workers over 50 can make an extra “catch-up” contribution of up to $6,500, for a maximum of $26,000.
 These catch-up contributions make it easier for older workers to reach their retirement savings goals before they hit retirement age.